Your Mission and Vision as Your Guide

 Note that goals should be realistic and attainable.

 You cannot achieve all of your goals at once.
 Some can be achieved over a short time, while others can only be achieved over a longer duration.
 It may even require you to divide a larger goal into subsets of smaller goals that are attainable in shorter periods.

 For example, it is unlikely that you can double enrollment figures within two years.
-A sub-goal for that is: increase enrolment inquiries by 10 percent or 15 percent.
+A sub-goal for that is: to increase enrollment inquiries by 10 percent or 15 percent.

-Make that a sub-goal under the overarching goal of increasing enrolment by 8 percent to 10 percent, which is a goal that is probably more realistic and more attainable in your particular situation.
+Make that a sub-goal under the overarching goal of increasing enrollment by 8 percent to 10 percent, which is a goal that is probably more realistic and more attainable in your particular situation.

 Assess Needs and Resources